In its first Developer Preview of Android 11, Google on Wednesday outlined some of the key new features coming to the operating system later…

-UPDATE (18 July 2019): The list and figures have been updated to take into consideration deals in the crypto sector that were unintentionally excluded in the initial version of this article.
+UPDATE (18 July and 23 December 2019): The list and figures have been updated to take into consideration deals in the crypto sector that were unintentionally excluded in the initial version of this article.

 Over half-a-billion rand in venture capital (VC) investments have gone to SA tech startups so far this year, reveal new figures compiled by Ventureburn on disclosed deals.
 The 10 biggest deals raised R444.4-million.

-Ventureburn’s analysis — which considered only disclosed investments involving tech companies of under seven years old — reveals that in the first six months of the year fintech startups netted R188.7-million in eight disclosed SA tech startup deals, or about 37% of the R508.1-million of the total 18 disclosed deals.
+Ventureburn’s analysis — which considered only disclosed investments involving tech companies of under seven years old — reveals that in the first six months of the year fintech startups netted R188.7-million in eight disclosed SA tech startup deals, or about 37% of the R507.6-million of the total 17 disclosed deals.

 The figure is less than half of the almost R1.2-billion invested in 25 disclosed deals in the six months to end 31 December 2018, a figure which was distorted by three deals — two in startup JUMO and one in Yoco — accounting for R1-billion of total deal value.
 Fintech deals made up 10 of these 25 disclosed deals.

-For the six months to end 30 June this year, there were several other disclosed deals in SA tech firms of up to seven years old, including those in fintech Flexclub (R16.7m), proptech Digsconnect (R12-million), fintech Rivex (R11-million), insurtech InvestSure (R9.6-million), medtech SmartBlade (R9-million), The Sun Exchange (R3.5-million), Fancam (R1.4-million) and social enterprise startup Vollar (R500 000).
+For the six months to end 30 June this year, there were several other disclosed deals in SA tech firms of up to seven years old, including those in fintech Flexclub (R16.7m), proptech Digsconnect (R12-million), fintech Rivex (R11-million), insurtech InvestSure (R9.6-million), medtech SmartBlade (R9-million), The Sun Exchange (R3.5-million) and Fancam (R1.4-million).

 In addition, there were a number of undisclosed deals.
 These included deals in fintechs Fundrr and Ozow (formerly i-Pay), video production platform Vidr, cryptocurrency exchange Ovex, event staffing platform Peepz, insurtech Nobuntu, digital insurance broker Ctrl and artificial intelligence (AI) startup Cortex Logic.